owntone/owntone-server/README_ALSA.md

 ...
 ```

-This card has multiple controls but we want the first mixer listed with a `pvolume` capability - in this case that mixer value required for the server configuration is called `Anaolgue`.
+This card has multiple controls but we want the first mixer listed with a `pvolume` capability - in this case that mixer value required for the server configuration is called `Analogue`.

 For the server configuration, we will use:
 ```